User guide#

 Batch execution of circuits#

 It is possible to submit multiple circuits to be executed, as a batch.
 In many cases this is more time efficient than running the circuits one by one.
-Batch execution has some restrictions: all the circuits must measure the same qubits, and be executed for the same number of shots.
+Batch execution has some restrictions: all the circuits must be executed for the same number of shots.
 For starters, let’s construct two circuits preparing and measuring different Bell states:

 qc_1 = QuantumCircuit(2)